LiAlreadyExists/Erdos-341/README.md

 These are standard Lean/Mathlib logical axioms.
 The proof contains no `sorry`, `admit`, custom axiom, or `native_decide` invocation.
 Finite certificates use kernel `decide`.

-The included `.lake/packages` link reuses the already installed Mathlib cache from `Desktop/Lean_project`, so this copy is immediately buildable on this workstation without duplicating several gigabytes.
-If the folder is moved to another machine, remove that link; the first `lake build` will fetch the exact revisions recorded in `lake-manifest.json`.